 I've not met vegetable fritters I did not like, but today's cauliflower fritters recipe tops them all!
 Satisfying, fluffy, and layered with warm flavors.

-This recipe comes from the cookbook Falastin by Chef Sami Tamimi and Tara Wigley.
-Let me just say, it was difficult to choose just one recipe to share.
+Every so often, I get to share a recipe from a cherished cookbook from my library.
+Today's recipe is from Falastin by Sami Tamimi and Tara Wigley.
+Let me say, it was difficult to choose just one recipe to share.
 The book is a marvelous selection of doable and exciting recipes that will wake your taste buds in a great way.
 And the inspiring stories are worth a read.
 Definitely check it out (and enter the giveaway below for a chance at a free copy).

 About these fritters